 So the next coat I mixed up, I used just a half spoonful of Lakeview Blue.

-And, the third coat of milk paint, I used all French Gray.
+For the third coat of milk paint, I used all French Gray.

 The picture below is after the first coat – so the dresser was looking quite blue.